(This post contains affiliate links. Read my full disclosure.)

-I should say now that changing behaviour is hard work.
+I should say now that changing behavior is hard work.
 However, there are some fool-proof strategies coming up that you can start putting into practice today.

 Unfortunately there isn’t a clear cut answer to this.
 There could be any number of reasons why someone isn’t taking full responsibility for their tasks, even if their job description says they should.